pablisch/how-to-express-mongodb-todo-api/howTo/3a_getTodoById_endpoint.md

 }
 ```

-Other errors will be handled by the `next` middleware.
+Other server errors will be handled by the `next` middleware.

 The `getTodoById` controller with validation and error handling looks like this: